There’s a vast swath of land infected by the living

 The taco meat I seasoned

-gets dryer by the day.
+gets drier by the day.
 I add ghost

 pepper though I do not do well